Special hotels - Antica Olivaia

 We enjoyed dinner at a place Daniela had recommended.
-It was a beautiful restaurant and the white table cloths felt rather fancy after our al fresco evenings in the garden at Antica.
-We all tried dishes we had never heard of and the food was truly sublime.
+It was a beautiful restaurant and the white tablecloths felt rather fancy after our al fresco evenings in the garden at Antica.
+We all tried dishes we had never heard of and the food was exceptional.

 In late June, we had just missed the goose festival held in Orvieto.
 Festivals, mostly related to food, are ongoing throughout the year at various Umbrian hill towns.

 The only glitch in Orvieto occurred when we managed to get lost in the winding streets, which looked different after dark.
 Sean and I told the boys about the time we spent hours trying to find our car in the Tuscan city of Arezzo, because we knew we had parked just outside of the medieval entrance gate… except there are many medieval entrance gates into the city, and they all look alike.